grascii/grascii/docs/README.rst

   $ python -m pip install grascii[interactive]

-Note: The interactive extra is recommended for the majority of users.
-The interactive extra may be omitted when using the package as a library to reduce dependencies.
+Note: We recommend the interactive extra for the majority of users.
+You may omit the interactive extra when using the package as a library to reduce dependencies.

 Verify the installation::

   $ grascii --help

-If the command fails, it may be that the location of Python scripts is not on your PATH.
+If the command fails, your PATH may not contain the location of Python scripts.

 You can also try::